jisanchezp/another-game-of-life-raw-web/README.md

     - Starvation: It has 1 or zero neighbors.
 - Lives: A 'living' cell continues living if it has 2 or 3 neighbors.

+## Cells grid

+The idea is to have an 'infinite' grid instead of a 2D array fixed grid.